oto-gitops-oneshot/.github/profile/README.md

 Needless to say, replace **domain_here** accordingly.

 The username and password are **cpadmin** and the value assigned to the **universalPassword** secret you created earlier.

+## Roadmap

+As this was intially driven by a client POC, we do plan to iterate on this, and make this a fully fledged consumable product in the upcoming future.
+We do plan to tackle the following points progressively:

+1) TODO: Fill this out